Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: User Study

 \section{User Study}

-To assess the effectiveness of our approach, we conducted a user evaluation study aimed at systematically understanding listeners' perceptions of fluent versus disfluent audio conditions.
-These conditions were designed to simulate real-life conversational scenarios, allowing us to observe how variations in speech fluency impact listener experience.
+To assess how the insertion of disfluencies in utterances affected their perception by human listeners, we conducted a user evaluation study comparing fluent and disfluent speech conditions on two criterias: \textit{intelligibility} and \textit{perceived spontaneity}.
+We designed these conditions to simulate real-life conversational scenarios, allowing us to observe how variations in speech fluency affect the listener's experience.